Flawless Physio Logo

 Hamstring Stretch

-Stand with one leg stepped forwards with a straight knee.
+Stand with one leg and step forwards with a straight knee.
 Bend from your hips to tighten the muscles at the back of your leg.

 You should feel this stretch in your hamstring, at the back of your thigh.